GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

 ### Mathematical and functional operations on objects

-Once an object exists (which by definition also means it has a mode), R can appropriately manipulate that object.
+Once an object exists (which, by definition, also means it has a mode), R can manipulate that object using appropriate methods.
 For example, objects of the numeric modes can be added, multiplied, divided, etc. R provides several mathematical (arithmetic) operators including:

 | Operator    | Description                                                  |